mcpeer/coursera-scala-functional-prog/README.md

 # coursera-scala-functional-prog
-Assignments for "Functional Programming Principles in Scala"
+Assignments for Specialization "Functional Programming in Scala"

-Part 1 of the Functional Programming in Scala specialization:
+5 course modules:

 1. Functional Programming Principles in Scala